A Survey on Speech Deepfake Detection: Datasets and evaluation metrics for speech Deepfake detection

 \subsection{Evaluation metrics}

-We examine the evaluation metrics utilized in the audio anti-spoofing literature, discussing their strengths and limitations.
-Furthermore, we emphasize metrics tailored to address the specific challenges of detecting partially spoofed content.
+We examine the evaluation metrics utilized in the speech Deepfake detection literature.
+Furthermore, we emphasize metrics tailored to address the specific challenges of detecting partially Deepfake content.

-\textbf{Equal Error Rate (EER)} The EER is one of most widely used evaluation metrics for audio spoofing CMs.
+\textbf{Equal Error Rate (EER)} The EER is one of most widely used evaluation metrics for speech Deepfake CMs.
 It represents the CM threshold where the false acceptance rate equals the false rejection rate.
-A lower EER value signifies better performance.
 This metric offers a more comprehensive and objective assessment compared to accuracy, particularly in scenarios with unbalanced evaluation datasets.
 Notably, EER serves as the evaluation metric in the ASVspoof and ADD challenge series.

-\textbf{F1-score} The F1-score is another metric commonly used in binary classification problems to handle unbalanced evaluation datasets.
-It represents the harmonic mean of precision and recall, effectively considering both the false acceptance rate and the false rejection rate.

-\textbf{Accuracy} Accuracy is the most intuitive metric to reflect the detection performance.
-However, it can be biased by unbalanced conditions within the evaluation dataset.

 \textbf{Tandem Detection Cost Function (t-DCF)} \cite{kinnunen2020tandem} The t-DCF metric is developed during the ASVspoof2019 challenge as an ASV-centric evaluation method.
-It shifts the focus from the spoofing CMs alone to offer a more comprehensive assessment for ASV attack detection.
-Recognizing that spoofing CMs and ASV systems operate under different hypotheses and objectives, the t-DCF considers both systems combined in cascaded order.
-It reflects the cost of detection decisions made by the combination of ASV and CM in a Bayesian sense.
+It shifts the focus from the Deepfake CMs alone to offer a more comprehensive assessment for ASV attack detection.
+Recognizing that Deepfake CMs and ASV systems operate under different hypotheses and objectives, the t-DCF considers both systems combined in cascaded order.
+It reflects the cost of detection decisions made by the combination of ASV and CM in a Bayesian sense, enabling the integration of Deepfake detector outputs with speaker detection results to assess the robustness of ASV systems against Deepfake spoofing attacks.
+The t-DCF can be computed through:

-\textbf{Range-based EER} \cite{zhang2023Range} This metric is specifically proposed to evaluate segment-level spoofing detection for the partially spoofed task.
-Unlike traditional EER measurements that compare discrete predicted segment scores and their corresponding segment-level labels, which may be influenced by the resolution of utterances, a range-based EER can be utilized.
-This approach measures the duration of misclassified regions between references and hypotheses of each trial with a finer resolution.